|

 how many books on Sigmund Freud were offered on Amazon.com and on Buecher.de,

-a German equivalent to this US online bookseller.
+a German equivalent to the US online bookseller.
 After printing a dream

 with all the information on the same paper that contained the original